 Jerry Rivera is very popular, appearing in many countries in Latin America, the United States, Japan, and Spain and selling millions of copies of his recordings.

 In 2006, he was named PAHO Champion of Health and agreed to serve as a spokesperson for a campaign to stop violence against women and children, especially in Latin America and among the Spanish-speaking population of the United States.

 Rivera added his voice to the growing chorus of celebrities calling for an end to domestic violence around the world.
 The song and video “Ríos de dolor” became a musical manifesto for all Spanish-speaking women struggling to overcome domestic abuse.
 "This is simply the beginning of a new stage in my personal life that has now become part of my professional career," says Rivera.
 "This message accompanies me wherever I go."

-Today, Jerry feels so deeply committed to this cause that he follows a number of cases personally, staying in touch with women who have decided to escape violent homes and try to build a better future.
-"I am privileged to have been born to a mother who took really good care of me," he says.
+Jerry is so deeply committed to this cause that he personally follows up on several cases, staying in touch with women who have decided to flee a violent home to try to forge a better future.
+"I am privileged to be born to a mother who took really good care of me," he says.
 "I have the best wife in the world, wonderful aunts, two daughters, so I am surrounded by women.
-I cannot get my head around the idea of abusing a woman."
+The idea of mistreating a woman does not cross my mind."